loopstick/Mechatronics-CCA-Spring-2018/README.md

 	- Shields
 	- [Construction
 		Techniques](http://teachmetomake.com/wordpress/construction-techniques)
-	- Servo motor, stepper motor (look for tutorials e.g. Adafruit or Sparkfun)
 	- Time permitting, show-and-tell box
 - Homework:
 	- Build an electrical vehicle
+		- Must be able to steer in one way or another
-		- Either autonomous or wired remote control
+		- Can be either autonomous or wired remote control

 ###Week 6: Tuesday, February 21, 2017
 - Work week (I will be out of town)